borgbackup/borg/docs/deployment/pull-backup.rst

     kill "${SSH_AGENT_PID}"
   )

-Parentheses around commands are needed to exclude interferention with possibly already running ssh-agent.
+Parentheses around commands are needed to avoid interference with a possibly already running ssh-agent.
-Parentheses not needed in case of using dedicated bash process.
+Parentheses are not needed when using a dedicated bash process.

 ``eval $(ssh-agent) > /dev/null``

-  Run SSH agent in background and export related environment variables to current bash session.
+  Run the SSH agent in the background and export related environment variables to the current bash session.

 ``ssh-add -q ~/.ssh/borg-client_rsa``

-  Load SSH private key dedicated to communication with borg-client to SSH agent.
+  Load the SSH private key dedicated to communication with the borg-client into the SSH agent.
-  Look at ``man 1 ssh-add`` for more detailed explanation.
+  Look at ``man 1 ssh-add`` for a more detailed explanation.

 .. note::
-  Care needs to be taken when loading key to SSH agent.
-Users on the *borg-client* having read/write permissions to agent's UNIX-domain socket (at least borgc and root in our case) can access the agent on *borg-server* through the forwarded connection and use loaded keys for authenticate using the identities loaded into the agent (look at ``man 1 ssh`` for more detailed explanation).
+  Care needs to be taken when loading keys into the SSH agent.
+Users on the *borg-client* having read/write permissions to the agent's UNIX-domain socket (at least borgc and root in our case) can access the agent on *borg-server* through the forwarded connection and can authenticate using any of the identities loaded into the agent (look at ``man 1 ssh`` for more detailed explanation).
 Therefore there are some security considerations:

-  * Private key loaded to agent must not be used to access anywhere else.
+  * Private keys loaded into the agent must not be used to enable access anywhere else.
-  * The keys meant to be loaded to agent must be specified explicitly, not from default locations.
+  * The keys meant to be loaded into the agent must be specified explicitly, not from default locations.
-  * The *borg-client*'s public key record at *borgs@borg-server:~/.ssh/authorized_keys* must be as restrictive as possible.
+  * The *borg-client*'s entry in *borgs@borg-server:~/.ssh/authorized_keys* must be as restrictive as possible.

 ``echo 'your secure borg key passphrase' | ssh -A -o StrictHostKeyChecking=no borgc@borg-client "BORG_PASSPHRASE=\$(cat) borg --rsh 'ssh -o StrictHostKeyChecking=no' init --encryption repokey ssh://borgs@borg-server/~/repo"``

-  Issue *borg init* command to be executed at *borg-client*.
+  Run the *borg init* command on *borg-client*.

-  *ssh://borgs@borg-server/~/repo* is reference to repository *repo* located at borgs's home directory.
+  *ssh://borgs@borg-server/~/repo* refers to the repository *repo* within borgs's home directory on *borg-server*.

-  *StrictHostKeyChecking=no* used for automatically adding host keys to *~/.ssh/known_hosts* without user intervention.
+  *StrictHostKeyChecking=no* is used to automatically add host keys to *~/.ssh/known_hosts* without user intervention.

 ``kill "${SSH_AGENT_PID}"``

-  Kill ssh-agent with loaded keys as it not needed anymore.
+  Kill ssh-agent with loaded keys when it is not needed anymore.